billoxbury/billoxbury.github.io/_posts/2023-02-22-language_barriers.md

 (Incidentally, besides OpenAlex, <i>LitScan</i> taps directly into various non-English sources.
 These are quite specific and would bias any comparison with [2], so in this post I'll just restrict to <i>LitScan</i> data that comes from OpenAlex.)

 So here's a data set – used by <i>LitScan</i> but constructed as follows.
 Over a 3-month period a daily request was made to OpenAlex.
-The request consisted of 500 searches, each on the scientific name of a bird species drawn at random from a list of 13,133.
+The request consisted of 500 searches, each on the scientific name of a bird species drawn at random from a list of 11,188.
 The searches are not all successful, and over the collection period the number of documents returned – after some additional filtering for conservation relevance and publication since the year 2000 – was 35,303 (so averaging about 400 per day).

 The total number of species covered by these documents was 3,517, in a total of 32 languages – by far dominated by English (32,239 documents), with the next most numerous language being Spanish (824 documents).

 We can now ask, in the spirit of [2]: <b>how many species</b> are found in <b>non-English documents only</b>?
-Moreover, since we are interested in conservation relevance, we can ask for this number broken down by red-list status as well as language:
+Moreover, since we are interested in conservation relevance, we can ask for this number broken down by red-list status – as defined by the <a href="https://www.iucnredlist.org/" target="_blank">IUCN Red List of Threatened Species</a> – as well as language:
 <table>
  <thead>
   <tr>
    <th style="text-align:left;">   </th>
    <th style="text-align:right;"> LC </th>
-   <th style="text-align:right;"> NR </th>
    <th style="text-align:right;"> NT </th>
    <th style="text-align:right;"> VU </th>
    <th style="text-align:right;"> EN </th>